 - Don't just copy and paste your cover letter.
 Your cover letter is usually longer than your email needs to be, so cut it down and keep the main points that you think are the most important.

-- Make sure to reference the specifics of the job and how you fit them personally.
+- Reference the specifics of the job and how you fit them personally.
 Employers want to see that you actually know what their company is about and that you're not just sending out your application for every job opening you find.

 - Check your grammar!
 Always go back and correct spelling or grammar mistakes before sending your email.
 Have someone proofread it, or triple check it yourself.

-- Review the application requirements, and make sure you're including everything in the email that they're asking for.
+- Review the application requirements.
+Make sure you're including everything in the email that they're asking for.
 Employers want to know that you're able to follow directions well, so don't miss anything!
 Some people want you to send things only as PDFs and some do not accept attachments, so keep an eye out for what they need from you.

-- Personalize the file names for your cover letter and résumé, unless the application instructions give you a specific way to do it.
+- Personalize the file names for your email attachments.
+Personalize your cover letter and résumé, unless the application instructions give you a specific way to do it.

 If your email stands out and you snag an interview, make sure to take these steps before you go!